Welcome to Stanley Park, Vancouver's first, largest, and most beloved urban park!

 Designated a national historic site of Canada, Stanley Park is a magnificent green oasis in the midst of the heavily built urban landscape of Vancouver.

 Explore the 400-hectare natural West Coast rainforest and enjoy scenic views of water, mountains, sky, and majestic trees along Stanley Park's famous Seawall.
 Discover kilometres of trails, beautiful beaches, local wildlife, great eats, natural, cultural and historical landmarks, along with many other adventures.
-The park offers a wide range of unforgettable experiences for all ages and interests.
+The park offers a wide range of unforgettable experiences for all ages and interests, including Canada’s largest aquarium.

 Walk, bike, take transit, or drive — find simple directions, along with maps to find parking, things to do and see, and trails to explore.

-So much to experience, it will fill up your day!
 Join a tour or explore on your own.
-Enjoy a game of pitch and putt, relax on the beach or dine in a park restaurant.
+Enjoy a game of pitch and putt, ride the train, visit the Aquarium, relax on the beach or dine in a restaurant.

 Don't miss the many famous landmarks, monuments, First Nations totem poles, gorgeous gardens and fabulous views throughout the park.